+(2) The CDR shall also include alternative PRMs for future years that reflect different Load and generation capacity forecasts from those used for the base case PRMs described in paragraph (1) above.

+At a minimum, the alternative PRMs shall include extreme low and extreme high values to capture a range of reasonable PRM outcomes.

+The alternative Load and generation capacity forecasts may be based on methodologies that differ from those defined in Sections 3.2.6.3, Firm Peak Load and Firm Peak Net Load Estimates, and 3.2.6.4, Total Capacity Estimates.

+The specifications for alternative future-year PRMs, and the total number included in any given CDR, will be determined by ERCOT after seeking guidance on defining scenarios and PRM Load and generation capacity inputs from WMS and the appropriate WMS working group.

 3.2.6.2 Effective Load Carrying Capability (ELCC) Studies

 (1) ERCOT shall conduct an Effective Load Carrying Capability (ELCC) study every three years or as necessary based on reviews of expected resource penetration and generation technology trends using Generator Interconnection or Modification (GIM) data.
 ERCOT shall provide the appropriate WMS working group with a draft ELCC report and subsequent review and comment period before finalizing the ELCC report.
 The ELCC reports shall be posted to the ERCOT website.